learnlatex/learnlatex.github.io/en/lesson-12.md

 Editing `.bib` files by hand is rather tedious, so most people use a dedicated editor.
 [JabRef](https://www.jabref.org) is widely used and cross-platform, but there are several other interfaces available.
+If the reference contains a DOI (Digital Object Identifier), you may want to try [doi2bib](https://doi2bib.org) to easily get the BibTeX entry.
+But make sure to check if the entry is correct!

-Here, we will use the short example database above for our demonstrations: we have 'saved' it as `learnlatex.bib`.
+Here, we will use the short
+example database above for our demonstrations: we have 'saved' it as `learnlatex.bib`.